 Let’s be honest.
 No one likes conflict management.
 You’ve got enough on your plate without having to referee what sometimes may seem like playground disagreements among first-graders in the workplace.

-In order to resolve conflict effectively, you first need to understand the many causes of conflict, which are as different as the people they involve.
-Most of the time, however, conflict boils down to disagreements over a number of issues:
+To resolve conflict effectively, you first need to understand the many causes of conflict, which are as different as the people they involve.
+Most of the time, however, conflict boils down to disagreements over several issues:

-Conflict can also be caused by interpersonal dynamics between employees and teams.
+Interpersonal dynamics between employees and teams can also cause conflict.
 Some causes of interpersonal conflict found in the workplace include: